Princepatil99/RockesMusic/README.md

 - `/blocklist` - show the list of all people who's blocked for using your bot

 ## ❤️ Inline Search Support
-- just type the bot username in any chat, example: "`@VeezMusicBot Faded Alan Walker`", then bot will give you a results of the query you search in inline mode.
+- just type the bot username in any chat, example: "@Asad_Music_Bot Dev Asad Ali`", then bot will give you a results of the query you search in inline mode.

 ## VPS Deployment ❤️